Back to California

 Including Students with Disabilities in Regular Classrooms

-This law requires a project to help students with disabilities learn alongside their peers without disabilities and supports teachers who work with these students, starting from the 2027-28 fiscal year if funding is available.
+This law requires a project to help students with disabilities learn alongside their peers without disabilities and supports teachers who work with these students, contingent upon state funding starting from the 2027-28 fiscal year.

 What This Bill Does

-• Requires the California Collaborative for Educational Excellence to run a project that helps schools include students with disabilities in regular classrooms starting from the 2027–28 fiscal year, contingent upon an appropriation.
+• Requires the California Collaborative for Educational Excellence to run a project that helps schools include students with disabilities in regular classrooms starting from the 2027–28 fiscal year, if funded by the state.

-• Ensures that all regions of California have access to this project's resources.
+• Ensures that all regions of California have access to the project's resources.

 Who It Names or Affects